nicodewet/mvnz/README.md

 ### Should I continue using OpenAPI Generator?
 What would I change, if anything?

 It's important to remember we inherited two specifications in this implementation.
 Also, I don't use OpenAPI Generator day in, day out.
-Also it may well be that I used a suboptimal configuration.
+Also, it may well be that I used a suboptimal configuration.

 In general though, I do want to know whether a given OpenAPI specification will work for me, is generating code even possible?
 Is the specification valid?
 It is a measure of quality and care (by whoever produced the specification).